feniljain/knowledge-base/web-dev/backend/README.md

 - https://github.com/minimaxir/big-list-of-naughty-strings
 - HTTP Relay provides communication service between HTTP clients.
 A solution similar to WebRTC but simple to use and supported by all web browsers and HTTP clients: https://httprelay.io/
 - A curated list of Chaos Engineering resources: https://github.com/dastergon/awesome-chaos-engineering
+- RESTler is the first stateful REST API fuzzing tool for automatically testing cloud services through their REST APIs and finding security and reliability bugs in these services: https://github.com/microsoft/restler-fuzzer
+- A curated list of data engineering tools for software developers: https://github.com/igorbarinov/awesome-data-engineering

 ## Videos: